-Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and RSUs ed-Average se Price of Options (1) (\$) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans Equity compensation plans approved by stockholders (2) 1,683,902 3) 13.15 2,075,767 (4) Equity compensation plans not approved by stockholders Total 1,683,902 13.15 2,075,767
+Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and RSUs Weighted- Average Exercise Price of Outstanding Options (1) (\$) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans Equity compensation plans approved by stockholders $^{\!$ 1,683,902 (3) 13.15 2,075,767 (4) Equity compensation plans not approved by stockholders Total 1,683,902 13.15 2,075,767

-- (1) The weighted-average exercise price is calculated based solely on the exercise prices of the outstanding options to purchase shares of our common stock.
-It does not reflect the shares of our common stock that will be issued upon the vesting of outstanding restricted stock units, which have no exercise price. - (2) These plans consist of the 2007 Plan, the 2015 Plan and the ESPP. - (3) Includes 110,736 shares of Class B Common Stock subject to outstanding awards granted under the 2007 Plan, all of which were outstanding options, and 1,573,166 shares of Class A Common Stock subject to outstanding awards granted under the 2015 Plan, of which 735,594 were outstanding options and 837,572 were outstanding restricted stock units. - (4) Includes 1,575,767 shares of Class A Common Stock available for issuance under the 2015 Plan and 500,000 shares of Class A Common Stock available for issuance under the ESPP.
-The number of shares available for issuance under the 2015 Plan increases automatically on January 1st of each year during the term of the 2015 Plan by an amount equal to the number of shares granted under the 2015 Plan during the preceding year or such lesser number that is approved by our Board.
+(1) The weighted-average exercise price is calculated based solely on the exercise prices of the outstanding options to purchase shares of our common stock.
+It does not reflect the shares of our common stock that will be issued upon the vesting of outstanding restricted stock units, which have no exercise price.

+(2) These plans consist of the 2007 Plan, the 2015 Plan and the ESPP.

+(3) Includes 110,736 shares of Class B Common Stock subject to outstanding awards granted under the 2007 Plan, all of which were outstanding options, and 1,573,166 shares of Class A Common Stock subject to outstanding awards granted under the 2015 Plan, of which 735,594 were outstanding options and 837,572 were outstanding restricted stock units.

+(4) Includes 1,575,767 shares of Class A Common Stock available for issuance under the 2015 Plan and 500,000 shares of Class A Common Stock available for issuance under the 2015 Plan increases automatically on January 1st of each year during the term of the 2015 Plan by an amount equal to the number of shares granted under the 2015 Plan during the preceding year or such lesser number that is approved by our Board.
+Accordingly, effective as of January 1, 2021, the aggregate number of shares available for issuance under the ESPP increases automatically on January 1st of each year during the term of the 2015 Plan by an amount equal to the number of shares granted under the 2015 Plan during the preceding year or such lesser number that is approved by our Board.
 Accordingly, effective as of January 1, 2021, the aggregate number of shares available for issuance under the ESPP increases automatically on January 1st of each year during the term of the ESPP by an amount equal to the number of shares issued or transferred pursuant to rights granted under the ESPP during the preceding year or such lesser number that is approved by our Board.
+No shares have been issued or transferred pursuant to rights granted under the ESPP and as a result, the number of shares available for issuance under the ESPP during the preceding year or such lesser number that is approved by our Board.
 No shares have been issued or transferred pursuant to rights granted under the ESPP and as a result, the number of shares available for issuance under the ESPP did not increase as of January 1, 2021.